fpinjava/fpinjava/README.md

 # Doing the exercises

-For each chapter, you will find two modules called `chaptername-exercises` and `chaptername-solutions .
+For each chapter, you will find two modules called `chaptername-exercises` and `chaptername-solutions` .
 Go to the first exercise, in the `src/main/java` hierarchy.
 Here, you will find some code with either a comment saying "To be implemented" or method(s) with the implementation replaced with a single line throwing a runtime exception.
 Just implement the missing code.

-Note that code is often duplicated from one exercise to the other, so you should not look at the code for exercise 2 before dowing exercise 1 since it will often contain the solution to exercise one.
+Note that code is often duplicated from one exercise to the other, so you should not look at the code for exercise 2 before doing exercise 1 since it will often contain the solution to exercise one.

 # Verifying your answers

-To verify that your solution is working, go to the corresponding unit test, in the `src/test/java` hierarchy of the same module, right-click on the test class (which as the same name as the exercise class with the "Test" suffix) and select **Run as JUnit test**.
+To verify that your solution is working, go to the corresponding unit test, in the `src/test/java` hierarchy of the same module, right-click on the test class (which as the same name as the exercise class with the `Test` suffix) and select **Run as JUnit test**.
 The test should succeed.
-If it doesn't, fix you code and try again.
+If it doesn't, fix your code and try again.

 # Looking at solutions

-If you don't find the correct solution to an exercise, you can look at the corresponding chaptername-solutions module.
+If you don't find the correct solution to an exercise, you can look at the corresponding `chaptername-solutions` module.
 You may run the solution test to verify that the solution is working.

 # Remarks